adeiskandarzulkarnaen/EQuake/README.md

 # EQuake
-web-base application that serves information about earthquakes in Indonesia
+E-quake is a web-based application that provides information about earthquakes in Indonesia.

 ![Project thumbnail](./archive/thumbnail.png)